gsapijaszko/bike_map/README.md

 Bike map based on OSM data

-Using this kind of map since a while (the earliest print out I have found are dated 2017), so I thought it can be useful to others.
-It's mainly based on [OpenStreetMap](https://www.openstreetmap.org/) data (you can download it from [Geofabrik](https://download.geofabrik.de/)), uses `postgres`, `postgis` and `QGIS`.
-The main purpose of the map is to be printed as atlas on A4 paper sheets (you can find QGIS Atlas features in project as well).
-The base scale is 1:50 000 and used projection EPSG:2180.
+I've been using this type of map for a while (the earliest printout I could find is from 2017), therefore I though it could be helpful to others.
+It employs "postgres," "postgis," and "QGIS" and is mostly based on [OpenStreetMap](https://www.openstreetmap.org/) data, which you may acquire from [Geofabrik](https://download.geofabrik.de/).
+The map's primary use is to be printed as an atlas on sheets of A4 paper (you can find QGIS Atlas features in project as well).
+The projection EPSG:2180 was utilized, and the base scale was 1:50 000.

-How it looks like you can see on the screenshot below.
+On the screenshot below, you can see how it appears.

 <div style="text-align:center"><img src="./img/screenshot.png"/></div>

 ## Data preparation

-To use the OSM data we will use `osm2pgsql`[^1] with a slighty adopted style (added in osm2pgsql folder):
+We will use `osm2pgsql`[^1] to import the OSM data, with a little modified style (added in osm2pgsql folder) as follows:

     osm2pgsql -c -U postgres -W -d osmdb --slim --hstore-all --style default.style --multi-geometry --merc poland-latest.osm.pbf

-Then we have to run qsl script to create neccessary function(s) and views (stored in `sql/views.sql')
+To build the necessary function(s) and views (stored in `sql/views.sql'), we must execute the `sql` script:

     psql -U postgres -W -d osmdb -f views.sql

-For Poland, where I live, I'm using additional data sources:
+I'm using extra online data sources for Poland:

-* raster relief data from [geoportal.gov.pl](https://www.geoportal.gov.pl/uslugi/usluga-przegladania-wms) as background;
+* Background using raster relief information from [geoportal.gov.pl](https://www.geoportal.gov.pl/uslugi/usluga-przegladania-wms) as background;

-* vector boundary data for nature reserves, parks etc from [GDOŚ](https://sdi.gdos.gov.pl/wfs?request=GetCapabilities&service=WFS);
+* Vector boundary data from [GDOŚ](https://sdi.gdos.gov.pl/wfs?request=GetCapabilities&service=WFS) for nature reserves, parks etc;

-* WMS raster with forest areas where you can stay overnight in the wilderness [Lasy Państwowe](https://www.bdl.lasy.gov.pl/portal/);
+* A WMS raster showing woodland regions where [Lasy Państwowe](https://www.bdl.lasy.gov.pl/portal/) allows visitors to camp overnight;

 ## Data use, styling and reasons behind it

-If I recall it correctly, it somewhat started with Anita's Graser post about creation of Google like maps with OSM data [^2].
-Since then it went through a lot of iterations, styles changes, playing with icons, colors and details.
+If my memory serves me well, it all began with Anita's Graser post about building Google-like maps using OSM data [^2].
+Since then, it has undergone numerous versions, stylistic modifications, and icon, color, and detail tinkering.

 The main reason behind the map is to have it printed out on hand, during bike trips.
-Hence such design assumptions:
+Therefore, such design suppositions:

 * must have:
     * cycle and foot routes